 Discovering Sustainability Science

-The NY Sun Works youth conference is presented in 3 one hour sessions
+The NY Sun Works youth conference is presented in 2 Sessions

 Session 1: Building Sustainable Cities: Students present research focused on design and architecture, sustainable building materials and urban planning.

 Session 2: Building a Sustainable Future: Students present research focused on urban farming, feeding a growing population, food systems, and ocean conservancy.

 In 2020 and 2021 due to COVID-19 school closures, students from public schools around NYC came together virtually to share their research and celebrate their scientific accomplishments.
 The Conference, typically hosted at Symphony Space to accommodate the large audience, pivoted to an online format.
 But the switch to virtual didn’t tamp down the enthusiasm or energy of the students, all of whom showed impressive perseverance in shifting gears and continuing their months-long research projects from home after schools closed, under the remote guidance of their teachers.